 Simon is a long-time Clapham resident.
 He believes the Common is a valuable green, open space and a great asset for the local community and through sustainable management and wise use should continue to bring pleasure and joy to a wide cross section of people.
 He is committed to maintaining the Common as an historical landmark in London.

-Joanna is one of three Councillors for Clapham Common ward.
+Joanna is a resident of Clapham Common & Abbeville ward.

 Krishna is a forty-years plus resident of Nightingale Lane.
 After local schooling and graduating from Middlesex University he worked in investment research, and other London-based work until 2008.
 After unemployment, in 2011 he took up self-employment as a tennis coach at Clapham Common Westside.
 More recently since 2016, he volunteered initially as treasurer for the Friends of Clapham Common.
 Among his varied interests are reading classic literature and hiking in the Lake District and Cairngorms in Scotland.
 Krishna is passionate about Clapham Common and is keen to help its conserve to higher standards.